-Vote AGAINST nominees sitting on more than three (3) total public company boards.
-Additionally, vote AGAINST nominees if a country or region has a lesser threshold required by law.
+Vote AGAINST non-CEO nominees sitting on more than four (4) total public company boards and AGAINST or WITHHOLD votes from CEOs sitting on more than three (3) total public company boards.
+Additionally, vote AGAINST nominees if they exceed lesser thresholders mandated by local country or regional laws.